Message from the Interim Executive Director

 By Marsha Millonig

-Feel free to contact me at any time or email me with any input you may have for YOUR association.
-My number is 651-366-6094 and my email is firstname.lastname@example.org.
+We look forward to your feedback on the website and MPhA.
+Feel free to call me at any time or email me with any input you may have for YOUR association.
+My number is 651-366-6094 and my email is email@example.com.
 My personal goal is to ensure your needs are met in a responsive and positive manner and we can direct you to the right resources in an easy to access way.
 I look forward to being on the Minnesota pharmacy team this year and to your calls and input!